RahulBhola/MyPortfolio/README.md

 5. npm i react-scroll (for scrolling to home, feature and many more component after clicking on home and feature on navbar)
 6. npm i react-simple-typewriter (for loading multiple typing styling after a particular time)
 7. npm install react-icons --save (so that we can use icons)
+8. npm i framer-motion(use to create interactive animations in React applications)